adamlonda/CinematX/README.md

 - **iOS Deployment target:** 12.1

-Because of several CocoaPods packages are being used in the project, please open the project using **CinematX.xcworkspace**.
+Because of several CocoaPods packages are being used in the solution, please open the project using **CinematX.xcworkspace**.